-This year we are being extra conscientious in our recycling efforts.
+The Scotiabank Toronto Waterfront Marathon, Half-Marathon and 5k strives to be extra conscientious in our recycling efforts.
 Green for Life Environmental will be collecting and sorting all cardboard, plastics and other recyclables at the start, all the water stations on the course, and at the finish.
-Please do your part and deposit your plastic water bottles in the recycling bins in the party site.
+Please do your part and deposit your waste in the appropriate waste receptacles at this event.

-We will have our Green Team out there again this year made of very energetic people who are there to help us and you make our event greener!
-They are making sure that the bins are well managed, that all the waste is in its right place.
-Please feel free to ask them questions about recycling and our exciting project to get greener!
+We will have our Green Team of volunteers helping out again this year with very energetic people who are there to help make our event greener!
+They are making sure that all garbage, recycling and compost bins are well managed, that all the waste is in its right place and to prevent against contamination.

-Every one of our events offers ONLINE REGISTRATION and for years and years this has saved tons of trees.
-The 2011 Scotiabank Toronto Waterfront Marathon had 90% of its participants register through ONLINE REGISTRATION!
+Every one of our events offers ONLINE REGISTRATION which has saved wasting paper caused by paper mail-in registration forms.
+In 2015 the Scotiabank Toronto Waterfront Marathon, Half-Marathon & 5k had 98% of its participants register through ONLINE REGISTRATION!

 We encourage all runners, family, friends and spectators to share a ride or take public transportation to the expo and to the race.
 If 10,000 runners all drove 20 miles, we'd produce about 100 tons of CO2.
 That's because every mile you drive produces about one pound of carbon dioxide.
 Carpooling and public transport can dramatically reduce our footprint.

 Looking to offset your Carbon Footprint to and from our event?
 A great way to do this is to make a donation to a non-profit, registered charity like Tree Canada.
 When you donate money to plant and care for trees, you are donating to something that has enormous benefits for people, animals and our planet.
 On their website you can calculate CO2 emissions from your travel and purchase trees which are planted in Canada to offset them.
-Simply click here.
-When you donate remember to tell them you are participating in the Scotiabank Toronto Waterfront Marathon in the Questions/Comments Section.
+To take advantage of this great service, simply click here.

-While the subway does NOT operate in Toronto until after 9am on Sundays, there are regular All Night buses on major routes like Yonge Street [one block East of Race Start/Finish at Bay & Queen]; plus regular Streetcars on the King St., Queen St., Dundas St., East-West routes.
-IMPORTANT to note that the last East-West Queen and King streetcars will be allowed to cross Bay St [the race route] at 6:30am - so they provide a great way to get TO the Marathon & Half Start; after, you have options of going home on the subway from either the Yonge/Queen station or the University Avenue/Queen [Osgoode] station.
-Fares: $3 per trip; or you can purchase a DAY PASS.
-Details of routes and fares at www3.ttc.ca.
+While the subway does NOT operate in Toronto until after 8am on Sundays, there are regular All Night buses on major routes like Yonge Street [one block East of Race Start/Finish at Bay & Queen]; plus regular Streetcars on the King St., Queen St., Dundas St., East-West routes.
+IMPORTANT: the last East-West Queen and King streetcars will be allowed to cross Bay St [the race route] at 6:00am — so they provide a great way to get to the Marathon & Half-Marathon Start; after, you have options of going home on the subway from either the Yonge/Queen station or the University Avenue/Queen [Osgoode] station.
+Fares: $3.25 per trip; or you can purchase a DAY PASS.
+Details of routes and fares www3.ttc.ca.

 For all inquiries regarding TTC service on race day: www3.ttc.ca or call (416) 393-INFO (4636).

-For getting to both the Expo and Waterfront 5K Start at the Direct Energy Centre by public transit, click here.
+For getting to both the Expo and Waterfront 5K Start at the Enercare Centre by public transit, click here.